sonic-net/DASH/documentation/general/sdn-pipeline-basic-elements.md

   - Priority is only within rules in the same group.
 No priorities across groups are allowed.
   - A smaller priority number means the rule will be evaluated first.
-  - Priorities are unique withing an ACL group.
+  - Priorities are unique within an ACL group.
 Priorities might overlap across ACL groups.

 #### ACL levels